Daimler shows recovery signs after bad first quarter

 FRANKFURT With improved margins, a focus on cost savings and a suite of new models hitting the showroom, German luxury carmaker Daimler (DAIGn.DE) provided evidence on Wednesday that it has turned the corner after a disastrous start to the year.

-Daimler's Mercedes-Benz brand, which has struggled to keep up with the growth rates of larger premium brands BMW (BMWG.DE) and Volkswagen's (VOWG_p.DE) Audi, lowered profit targets in April for the second time in six months.
+Daimler's Mercedes-Benz brand has struggled to keep up with growth rates achieved by its two larger premium rivals BMW (BMWG.DE) and Audi (part of Volkswagen (VOWG_p.DE)), and the group was forced in April to lower profit targets for the second time in six months.

-But its detailed second-quarter accounts showed signs of a recovery, even after stripping out a previously reported one-off accounting gain of 1.7 billion euros (1.4 billion pounds) on the sale of a stake in European planemaker EADS EAD.PA in April.
+But its detailed second-quarter accounts showed signs of a recovery, even after stripping out a previously reported one-off accounting gain of 1.7 billion euros ($2.3 billion) on Daimler's stake in European planemaker EADS EAD.PA, which it sold in April.

 Net profit after minorities doubled to 2.8 billion euros in the quarter.
-Analysts said the figures showed healthy cashflow and suggested Mercedes had not bought market share at the cost of margin-eroding incentives.
+Analysts said the figures showed healthy cashflow and suggested Mercedes had not bought market share at the expense of offering margin-eroding incentives.

 "There were no nasty surprises hiding in the results so the overall picture is encouraging and confirms the positive sentiment from the preliminary figures," said Landesbank Baden-Wuerttemberg's Frank Biller.